AishahKhan/pixel-cat-cafe/README.md

 # 🐾 Pixel Cat Café (Electron Edition)

 Welcome to **Pixel Cat Café** — a cozy desktop app where you care for your own pixel-perfect cat companion!
-Feed them, pet them, walk them, and watch their mood change with adorable animations and sounds — all within a cute café setting.
+Feed them, pet them, walk them, and watch their mood change with adorable animations and sounds — all within a charming café setting.

 ---